alyf-de/eu_einvoice/README.md

 It is still possible to import an invoice, even if there are formal validation errors.

 <details>
-<summary>List of extracted fields</summary>
+<summary>List of imported fields</summary>

-The following fields are currently extracted from the eInvoice:
+The following fields are currently imported from the eInvoice:

 - Invoice ID
 - Issue Date